BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Everything.md

 ## Intuitive summaries
 -
 ## Definitions
-- Transcends all boundaries, categories
 - Container of containers
+- Transcends all boundaries, categories, divisions
 - Concept that includes all other concepts, structures, intuitions, [[linguistics|languages]], [[qualia]]
 - [[Statespace]] of everything
 ## Technical summaries